-- 1. Configure Apigee to intercept calls for PingAccess: - a.
-In Apigee, go to Develop # API Proxies and click Create New. - b.
-On the Create Proxy page, click No Target. - c.
-In the Name field, enter PingAccess. - d.
+- 1. In Apigee, go to Develop > API Proxies and click Create New. - 2.
+On the Create Proxy page, click No Target. - 3.
+In the Name field, enter PingAccess. - 4.
 In the Base Path field, enter /pa.

-- e.
-In the Policies section of the Navigator, click + to add a policy. - f.
-Add a Flow Callout Policy, and in the Shared Flow list, select PingAuth. - g.
-Click Save. - h.
-Add the Flow Callout Policy as a Request Step to the PreFlow of the Proxy Endpoint.
+- 5. In the Policies section of the Navigator, click + to add a policy. - 6.
+Add a Flow Callout Policy, and in the Shared Flow list, select PingAuth. - 7.
+Click Save. - 8.
+In the Proxy Endpoints section of the navigator, select PreFlow, then add the flow callout policy as a Request Step.

-i.
-Save and deploy the new proxy.

-- 2. Add a Web+API application in PingAccess: - a.
-Go to Applications # Applications and click +Application. - b.
+- 9. Save and deploy the new proxy. - 2.
+Add a Web+API application in PingAccess: - 1.
+Go to Applications > Applications and click +Application. - 2.
 Enter a Name, and then enter the Context Root and select or create Virtual Host(s) values to match how the application's APIs are exposed from your Apigee environment.